Google Earth Studio is a web-based animation tool for Google Earth’s satellite and 3D imagery. It was first released in 2018 as an invite only beta.

 Every project is saved in a folder — either the root folder or a sub-folder the user has created.
 Surprisingly, folders have incremental IDs.
 That means the first folder ever created has ID 0, the thousandth folder has ID 999 etc.

-Using incremental IDs (also known as IDOR = Insecure Direct Object Reference) is a bad practice as it makes possible to enumerate through all the entries that exist in the database.
+Allowing access to resources using incremental IDs (also known as IDOR = Insecure Direct Object Reference) is a bad practice as — if proper authorization restrictions are missing — it makes it possible to enumerate through all the entries that exist in the database.
 One way of preventing this is to use UUIDs.

 Saving projects

-When a project is saved, a POST request to is sent to https://earth.google.com/studio/api/projects/
+When a project is saved, a POST request is sent to https://earth.google.com/studio/api/projects/

 with the following JSON body: